mjEdit organizes work in a multi-tab system. Each tab is specialized for a specific workspace and works seamlessly with the others.

 |---|---|

-The form tab automatically turns JSON data into editable forms.
-The proprietary qFORM format combines structured data entry with embedded Python scripts (QC scripts) running in a RestrictedPython sandbox.
+The Form tab automatically turns JSON data into editable forms.
+The proprietary qFORM format combines structured data entry with embedded Python scripts (QC scripts) in a RestrictedPython sandbox.

 Automatic widget detection